Please join me via Zoom or in person in Athens, Greece on Wednesday March 22

 In addition to War and the Soul Ed is the author of the nonfiction books Sacred Mountain, The Practice of Dream Healing, Wild Beasts and Wandering Souls, and Warrior's Return, the poetry collections The Bull Awakening and The Golden Tortoise, the audio set Restoring the Warrior's Soul, much poetry, and over 200 scholarly, professional and popular book chapters, essays and articles in psychology, trauma studies, poetry, literature, philosophy, mythology, humanistic, classical and Vietnamese studies.
 He was editor of Voices: The Art and Science of Psychotherapy, the Frontiers of Psychotherapy book series, and poetry editor for Outpost and other little magazines.

-Ed's forthcoming books are a 20-year poetry collection documenting his healing journeys in Viet Nam.
-Coming Home in Viet Nam will be published in November 2021 by Tia Chucha Press.
-Soul Medicine: Healing Through Dreams, Visions, Oracles and Pilgrimages, his next exploration of the ancient Greek healing tradition, will be published in late 2022 by Inner Traditions.
+Ed's newest books include a 20-year poetry collection documenting his healing journeys in Viet Nam, Coming Home in Viet Nam (Tia Chucha Press, 2021) and Soul Medicine: Healing Through Dreams, Visions, Oracles and Pilgrimages, an in-depth exploration of the ancient Greek healing traditions (Inner Traditions, 2022).

 An international journey guide, since 2000 Ed has led annual reconciliation and healing journeys to Viet Nam.
 There he facilitates meetings, ceremonies and rituals, philanthropy, encounters with counterparts, poetry exchanges, and other practices that bring forgiveness, understanding, mutual honor, and deep and lasting healing to veterans and civilians from both countries and all factions of the old war.